OulipianSummer/oulipiansummer.github.io/_posts/2024-09-02-changing-directions.md

 Of course I'll keep my web development portfolio up here, but I'm looking to expand my blog a little beyond purely professional, or even purely technology based works.
 Expect talk about fiction, poetry, the long-promised "occasional recipe" from my ancient [introduction post](/posts/in-introduction/), and more.

 If you're looking for a place to share ideas, connect with friends, and have an excellent time, I'd like to personally invite you to this empty lot of a website where I intend to build something vaguely resembling that, very, very, soon(tm).

+P.S.
+I switched back to Giscus the moment after I wrote this because time is a flat circle.
+Also, emojis.